 If you move on the scanner, then the images may become blurry.

-You may request a blanket it you feel cold.
+You may request a blanket if you feel cold.

-The MRI machine sound a bit like a jack-hammer and produces a thumping sound and humming noises when switched on.
-At DiagnostiCare we have various distraction options for you to choose from (music/video), and which will make the test as comfortable as possible.
+The MRI machine sounds like a jack-hammer and produces a thumping sound and humming noises when switched on.
+At DiagnostiCare we have various distraction options for you to choose from (music/video) to make the test as comfortable as possible.

 What the risks are

 MRI contains no x-rays or ionising radiation.
 To date, no documented significant side effects of magnetic fields and radio waves have been described on the human body.